What is a resume title?

 3. Make your resume title unique

 When you write the first draft of your resume title, you may naturally slip in cliches like “hardworking” or “highly motivated.”
-Replace those overused words and phrases with stronger resume words like action verbs and powerful adjectives.
+Replace those overused words and phrases with stronger, more engaging action verbs and powerful adjectives.

 Here are a few examples of resume adjectives and verbs that give your resume title unique flair: